Thandikkappatta Nyayangal: Plot

-Dr. Prabhu is a renowned neuro surgeon and a very eminent person, who is very happy with his wife Radha (Lakshmi) and his daughter Lakshmi (Baby Meena).
-One day he meets his childhood friend, Rajesh(Siva Chandran) who is an artist.
-Dr. Prabhu is very affectionate on Rajesh as he sponsored his medical studies.
-Radha do not liked Rajesh or his paintings and art work as it involves nudity and Radha feels it was too vulgar.
-One day Dr.Prabhu brings Rajesh home as he is very ill and forces Radha to take care of him.
+Prabhu is a renowned neurosurgeon who lives with his wife Radha and his daughter Lakshmi.
+One day he meets his childhood friend Rajesh, an artist.
+Prabhu is very affectionate to Rajesh as he sponsored his medical studies.
+Radha does not like Rajesh or his paintings and artwork as it involves nudity and Radha feels it is too vulgar.
+One day Prabhu brings Rajesh home as he is very ill and forces Radha to take care of him.
 Radha refuses to touch him and nurse him.
-But Dr.Prabhu convinces her.
-On their wedding anniversary, Radha sings a song and suffers breathlessness, Dr. Prabhu gives her a resuscitation and calms her to sleep.
-Next day in his hospital he is appreciated for his success in handling a critical surgery.
-Prabhu returns home happily, just to find a letter from Radha, that she had defiled herself by sleeping with Rajesh, and she is leaving Prabhu and she takes their daughter Lakshmi along.
-Devasted by this Dr. Prabhu becomes a nomad and wanders around.
+But Prabhu convinces her.

+On their wedding anniversary, Radha sings a song and suffers breathlessness, Prabhu gives her a resuscitation and calms her to sleep.
+The next day in his hospital he is appreciated for his success in handling a critical surgery.
+Prabhu returns home happily, only to find a letter from Radha, that she had defiled herself by sleeping with Rajesh, and she is leaving Prabhu and she takes their daughter Lakshmi along.
+Devastated by this Prabhu becomes a nomad and wanders around.
 He meets a sage, who teaches him siddha and asks him to cure people for free.

-Did Prabhu met his wife and daughter?
-Did they reunite?
-This forms the rest of the story.
+Whether Prabhu meets his wife and daughter and reunites with them forms the rest of the story.